Art-Sells/Arells/Build-Notes.md

 - Images (Default Store Image) here render small pixels
 - Remove "Owned By" if not collected/bought/minted.
 - Theme: Arells Logo needs to be 300-500px (on all pages (Home/etc))
-- - - Edit Art(Connect Wallet if not connected): Price (set)?: shows what you keep, creator keeps, fees, etc. [Save Changes (Price After Purchase Error if not correct] Buyer must list new PAP price (no lower than 2x of price) [Calculate earnings: Next Collector Keeps...
+- - - Edit(Connect Wallet if not connected): Price (set)?: shows what you keep, creator keeps, fees, etc. [Save Changes (Price After Purchase Error if not correct] Buyer must list new PAP price (no lower than 2x of price) [Calculate earnings: Next Collector Keeps...
 47%, insert-creator-name Keeps...
 50%, Fees...
 3%]...
-[Save Changes]
+[Save Changes]-if wallet not connected (Connect Wallet)
 - - **Created**:
 - Price After Purchase - To Be Set (if price not yet set purchased) = "Sold"
 - [Add To Cart]-share to sell Modal, [Not For Sale]-silver, [Sold]white